-The Morton Arboretum is proud to participate in the Museums for All program starting in 2016.
+The Morton Arboretum has been a proud participant in the Museums for All program since 2016.
 Any visitor with a state-issued EBT card (also known as a LINK card) or a valid WIC card is eligible for a special admission rate of $1.
 This rate can be extended to up to 8 individuals in the same vehicle.
 Any additional guests must pay full price.
 This is a general admission, daytime discount only, all other Arboretum purchases (gift store, restaurant, tram tours, etc) are full price.

 Some frequently asked questions about the Museums for All program: